aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 You should hit the breakpoint.
 Then use the debug buttons on the left to resume the execution of the script or to step into the script.

-Should be able to debug otherwise will get error if php interpreter not installed
+Should be able to debug otherwise will get error if PHP interpreter not installed

 ## Configure XDebug for Laravel debugging

-We can configure php storm to debug our laravel application in Three ways.
+We can configure PhpStorm to debug our laravel application in Three ways.

-One way is that we can can run the laravel artisan server and configure php storm server connection settings to launch the debugger and connect to the laravel server.
+One way is that we can can run the laravel artisan server and configure PhpStorm server connection settings to launch the debugger and connect to the laravel server.

-Another way is we can use Laravel Valet to have the application always running at a `.test` domain and configure php storm server connection settings to launch the debugger and connect to the Nginx server that is run by Valet, using the Valet domain and port settings.
+Another way is we can use Laravel Valet to have the application always running at a `.test` domain and configure PhpStorm server connection settings to launch the debugger and connect to the Nginx server that is run by Valet, using the Valet domain and port settings.

 The final way is to debug using phpunit, which will be described in the phpunit section.

 ### Opening the debug configuration dialog box

-Open the Laravel project that you want to debug in phpstorm
+Open the Laravel project that you want to debug in PhpStorm

 From application menu select `run > edit configurations` to open run/debug configuration dialog box